-But I'm drifting away from the subject - ah yes, discipline!
+*** But I'm drifting away from the subject - ah yes, discipline!
 Before I go any further, let me say that this page is solely my opinion and what I personally believe works.
-I have 4 children of my own (3 are grown and out of the home and 1 teenager at home still).
+I have 4 children of my own (all grown with one college senior still at home yet).
 I have attended many discipline-related workshops over the years.
-I have cared for daycare children ages 4 weeks to 13 years for over 20 years now.
+I have cared for daycare children ages 4 weeks to 13 years for over 22 years now.
 All of the ideas I have expressed here have come from information gained from these workshops and from personal experience.
 I have to add that I watch Dr. Phil and think he's got some of the most sound child-rearing and relationship advice to be found out there.

 *** I view discipline as a means of teaching children, not a form of punishment.
 Children need discipline - I will go as far as to say that they even like it.
 Of course they will never admit this to you, but all the same when they act up - they are telling you - please set limits so I know what is right and wrong.
 Children aren't born knowing how to behave, it is up to us to teach them.